tylergneill/skrutable/manual.md

 # Sandhi and Compound Segmentation

-For automated sandhi and compound segmentation — which is a much, much harder problem to solve, but whose output can still be comfortably represented in readable plain-text and so which lends itself to inclusion in such a text-processing toolkit as this — Skrutable defers to the Hellwig-Nehrdich pre-trained neural-network tool, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp), which produces good, usable results (examples: [here](https://github.com/tylergneill/pramana-nlp/tree/master/3_text_doc_and_word_segmented) and [here](https://github.com/sebastian-nehrdich/gretil-quotations)).
+For automated sandhi and compound segmentation — which is a much, much harder problem to solve, but whose output can still be comfortably represented in readable plain-text and so which might lend itself to inclusion in such a text-processing toolkit as this — Skrutable defers to the Hellwig-Nehrdich pre-trained neural-network tool, [Sanskrit Sandhi and Compound Splitter](https://github.com/OliverHellwig/sanskrit/tree/master/papers/2018emnlp), which produces good, usable results (examples: [here](https://github.com/tylergneill/pramana-nlp/tree/master/3_text_doc_and_word_segmented) and [here](https://github.com/sebastian-nehrdich/gretil-quotations)).
 (TensorFlow required)

 # Related Sanskrit Transliteration and Scansion Projects